MrDajman/MySportData/README.md

 # MySportData

-App to show heatmap of all the activities using Strava API
+App to show interactive heatmap of all the activities using Strava API

 ### Map of all the activities
 ![Heatmap](Screenshot.png)